CellRendererRef

 CellRenderer keep any permanent state around.
 Instead, any state is set

-just prior to use using GObject
+just prior to use using GObjects property system.
+Then, the

-cell is measured using gtk_cell_renderer_get_preferred_size()
+cell is measured using gtk_cell_renderer_get_preferred_size().
+Finally, the cell

-is rendered in the correct location using gtk_cell_renderer_snapshot()
+is rendered in the correct location using gtk_cell_renderer_snapshot().

 There are a number of rules that must be followed when writing a new

-.
+GtkCellRenderer.
 First and foremost, it’s important that a certain set

 of properties will always yield a cell renderer of the same size,

 barring a style change.
-The GtkCellRenderer
+The GtkCellRenderer also has a number of

 generic properties that are expected to be honored by all children.